AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/03_enums.rst

 -----------------

 -  **Variants** can optionally hold data
-   -  this is an :rust:`enum` superpower!
+   -  This is an :rust:`enum` superpower!
 -  Can't be recursive
 -  Similar to a union in C/C++